MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Before Contoso admins can run a migration to Azure, they need to set up and enable replication.

-With discovery finished, they begin replication of VMware VMs to Azure.
+With discovery finished, they can begin replication of VMware VMs to Azure.

-1. In the Azure Migrate project > **Servers**, **Azure Migrate: Server Migration**, they select **Replicate**.
+1. In the Azure Migrate project, go to **Servers** > **Azure Migrate: Server Migration**, and select **Replicate**.

     ![Screenshot that shows the Replicate option.](./media/contoso-migration-rehost-vm/select-replicate.png)

-1. In **Replicate** > **Source settings** > **Are your machines virtualized?**, they select **Yes, with VMware vSphere**.
+1. In **Replicate** > **Source settings** > **Are your machines virtualized?**, select **Yes, with VMware vSphere**.

-1. In **On-premises appliance**, they select the name of the Azure Migrate appliance that was set up, and then select **OK**.
+1. In **On-premises appliance**, select the name of the Azure Migrate appliance that was set up, and then select **OK**.

     ![Screenshot that shows the Source settings tab.](./media/contoso-migration-rehost-vm/source-settings.png)

-1. On the **Virtual machines** tab, they select the machines they want to replicate.
+1. In **Virtual machines**, select the machines you want to replicate.
-    - If they 've run an assessment for the VMs, they can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
-In **Import migration settings from an Azure Migrate assessment?**, they select the **Yes** option.
+    - If you've run an assessment for the VMs, you can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
+In **Import migration settings from an Azure Migrate assessment?**, select the **Yes** option.
-    - If they  didn't run an assessment, or they don't want to use the assessment settings, they select the **No** option.
+    - If you didn't run an assessment, or you don't want to use the assessment settings, select the **No** option.
-    - If they selected to use the assessment, they select the VM group and assessment name.
+    - If you selected to use the assessment, select the VM group and assessment name.

     ![Screenshot that shows selecting assessments.](./media/contoso-migration-rehost-vm/select-assessment.png)

-1. On the **Virtual machines** tab, they search for VMs as needed, and check each VM they want to migrate.
+1. In **Virtual machines**, search for VMs as needed, and check each VM you want to migrate.
 Then select **Next: Target settings**.

-1. On the **Target settings** tab, they select the subscription, and target region to which they'll migrate, and specify the resource group in which the Azure VMs will reside after migration.
-In **Virtual Network**, they select the Azure VNet/subnet to which the Azure VMs will be joined after migration.
+1. In **Target settings**, select the subscription, and target region to which you'll migrate, and specify the resource group in which the Azure VMs will reside after migration.
+In **Virtual Network**, select the Azure virtual network/subnet to which the Azure VMs will be joined after migration.

 1. In **Azure Hybrid Benefit**:

-    - They select **No** if they don't want to apply Azure Hybrid Benefit.
-Then they select **Next**.
+    - Select **No** if you don't want to apply Azure Hybrid Benefit.
+Then select **Next**.
-    - They select **Yes** if they have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and they want to apply the benefit to the machines they're migrating.
-Then they select **Next**.
+    - Select **Yes** if you have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and you want to apply the benefit to the machines you're migrating.
+Then select **Next**.

-1. On the **Compute** tab, they review the VM name, size, OS disk type, and availability set.
+1. In **Compute**, review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).

-    - **VM size:** If they're using assessment recommendations, the VM size drop-down list will contain the recommended size.
+    - **VM size:** If you're using assessment recommendations, the VM size drop-down list contains the recommended size.
 Otherwise, Azure Migrate picks a size based on the closest match in the Azure subscription.
-Alternatively, they can pick a manual size in **Azure VM size.**
+Alternatively, you can pick a manual size in **Azure VM size.**
-    - **OS disk:** They specify the OS (boot) disk for the VM.
+    - **OS disk:** Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
-    - **Availability set:** If the VM should be in an Azure availability set after migration, they specify the set.
+    - **Availability set:** If the VM should be in an Azure availability set after migration, specify the set.
 The set must be in the target resource group specified for the migration.

-1. On the **Disks** tab, they specify whether the VM disks should be replicated to Azure.
-Then they select the disk type (standard SSD/HDD or premium managed disks) in Azure and select **Next**.
+1. In **Disks**, specify whether the VM disks should be replicated to Azure.
+Then select the disk type (standard SSD/HDD or premium managed disks) in Azure and select **Next**.
-    - They can exclude disks from replication.
+    - You can exclude disks from replication.
     - If disks are excluded, they won't be present on the Azure VM after migration.

-1. On the **Review + Start replication** tab, they review the settings.
-Then they select **Replicate** to start the initial replication for the servers.
+1. In **Review + Start replication**, review the settings.
+Then select **Replicate** to start the initial replication for the servers.

 > [!NOTE]
 > Replication settings can be updated any time before replication starts in **Manage** > **Replicating machines**.
 Settings can't be changed after replication starts.